 hoarding habit hobbies and projects.
 In both our second house and current house, the elliptical ended up in our master bedroom.
 I don’t want to see it unless I want to workout, so I needed to figure out how to divide the room lest we find ourselves waking up to its ugliness or feeling mocked at bedtime on the days we were too lazy to use it.

 The most affordable, fastest and obvious solution I considered to hide our elliptical machine is a room dividing screen or other piece of furniture dividing the room.
 But room dividers always irked me historically because it’s only natural to want to see what’s hiding behind them – or is that just me?
 If I see a floor screen, I know it’s there because there’s either a classic ladies’ changing area or something ugly behind it.
 And it makes me curious.
-Still I set out to find the best way to make using a floor screen as a divider work in our current bedroom.
+If it’s not done right, a room screen simply sticks out in the worst way.

 The trick to avert curiosity is to make the folding screen itself an intentional focal point in your living area, so it’s not an afterthought that’s clearly just hiding something beyond it.
 To really make form surpass function.
 I set out to find the best ways to do this.
 I find I’m most convinced by screens that are either 1. very tall to exaggerate scale and create drama, 2. interesting in their own regard, or ideally, both.
 Think: sculptural, painted, featuring an enchanting wallpaper or tapestry, curved wood edges, caning, weaving.
 Lots of options to make sure it doesn’t look cheesy.